sarvade/Urban-Planning/README.md

-# Data Science Capstone Spring 2021 - City of Houston Heat
+# Mitigating Houston Heat using Spatial Econometrics

 ## Project Description
 The purpose of this project is to examine extreme heat locations in Houston and understand how green mitigation strategies can reduce the urban heat effect.